Our pillars

 Our approach

-Frequent engagement and communication is critical to cultivating a collaborative working environment that facilitates the development and retention of employees.
-Our approach to employee engagement continues to evolve in line with best practice and our unique circumstances.
+Frequent engagement is critical to cultivate a collaborative working environment that facilitates employee development and skills retention.
+Our evolving approach aligns with best practice and our unique circumstances.

-We have established policies and procedures to guide our operations, which are based on our detailed change management system and the host country’s legislation.
-We ensure that our employees are notified of significant or material changes to the operations or working environments through these policies and procedures.
+We uphold freedom of association and recognise our employees’ rights to join unions and other collective bargaining organisations.
+Established policies and procedures – based on our change management system and host country legislation – guide our operations; in this way, we ensure our employees are notified of significant or material changes to operations or working environments.

 Employee Engagement Committee